spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-25-data-transform-with-an-llm.md

 I ran another experiment on a similarly structured dataset with an entirely made-up (meaningless) domain.

 ## Transform custom domain data
 [Here](https://github.com/spiritedtechie/weather-sage/blob/main/api/experiments/sample_data_madeup.json){:target="_blank"} is the customised JSON used.
-All the JSON field names have been changed.
+I've changed all the JSON field names.

 The LLM needed slightly more prompt guidance on mapping field code names to meaningful column names.
 Also, the prompt includes mapping the 'H' field's code values to word values.
 Besides this, the prompt changed very little, and the LLM successfully performed the transformation.